Michigan Auto Law Car Accident Injury Survivor Scholarship

 Have you been injured in a car accident?
 Call Michigan Auto Law for a free consultation

-If you or a loved one was injured in a car accident and you have questions about your legal rights to pain and suffering compensation, economic damages and auto No-Fault insurance benefits, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced car accident attorneys.
+If you or a loved one was injured in a car accident and you have questions about your legal rights to pain and suffering compensation, economic damages and auto No-Fault insurance benefits, you can call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our experienced car accident attorneys.
+There is no cost and no obligation.
 You can also get help by visiting our contact page or you can use the chat feature on our website.